Generalized, sublethal damage-based mathematical approach for improved modeling of clonogenic survival curve flattening upon hyperthermia, radiotherapy, and beyond: Methods

-As radiation- and heat-induced damage is detected and restored by enzymatic mechanisms, we propose to model the regression process (in time) by means of an ``effective'' enzymatic reaction representing the average kinetics of the restored molecules in the cell population.
-Detailed mathematical models have been proposed to describe some of the reactions taking part in DNA-repair and protein refolding, introducing and numerically solving large sets of coupled differential/integral equations \cite{Hall,Crooke,McMahon,Zheng,Ladjimi, Sivery,Scheff,Peper}.
-These frameworks lead to the required regression rates but need many adjustable parameters, making those approaches unsuitable for practical survival models.
-Therefore, for the sake of simplicity, we introduce a source (damage) term into the Michaelis-Menten (MM) model, which consists of four differential equations describing the following enzymatic chemical reaction:
+As radiation- and heat-induced damage is detected and restored by enzymatic mechanisms, we propose to model the regression process (in time) by means of an "effective'' enzymatic reaction representing the average kinetics of the restored molecules in the cell population.
+Detailed mathematical models have been proposed for some of the intracellular processes involved in DNA repair and protein refolding, introducing and numerically solving large sets of coupled differential/integral equations~\cite{Hall,Crooke,McMahon,Zheng,Ladjimi, Sivery,Scheff,Peper}.
+These frameworks lead to the desired regression rates but require numerous adjustable parameters, making those approaches unsuitable for practical survival models.
+Therefore, we introduced a source (damage) term into the Michaelis-Menten (MM) kinetics, an approach adapted to cover all cellular restoration processes based on common enzymatic reactions with a single average function.
+The underlying MM model consists of four differential equations describing the following enzymatic chemical reaction:

-Here $[E]$, $[S]$, $[P]$, denote the concentrations of the enzyme, the substrate (damaged molecule), and the product (restored molecule), respectively; and $[E\dot S]$ is the concentration of enzyme-substrate intermediate complex.
+Here, $[E]$, $[S]$, and $[P]$, denote the concentrations of the enzyme, the substrate (damaged molecule), and the product (restored molecule), respectively. $[E\dot S]$ refers to the concentration of enzyme-substrate intermediate complex.
 In this equation, the enzyme $E$ is associated to a substrate molecule $S$.
-This step occurs with rate $k_f$ but can also be reversed with rate $k_r$.
+This step occurs at rate $k_f$ but can also be reversed at rate $k_r$.
 After the interaction, the enzyme dissociates unchanged, and the substrate turns into a product molecule $P$.
-This part of the process occurs with a rate of catalysis $k_{cat}$ \cite{MMK}.
+This part of the process occurs with a rate of catalysis $k_{cat}$~\cite{MMK}.
 After including the source of damage $r$ into the substrate and product equations, the time-evolution of the concentrations is given by:

-Since the source term $r$ in the substrate kinetics is the rate of SLD production, it connects the enzymatic process with Jungs' model.
-Under the quasi-steady state approximation, the enzyme-substrate complex is assumed to be constant $\frac{d[E \cdot S]}{dt}=0$.
-Accordingly, after upregulation, the total enzyme concentration is constant ($\frac{d[E]}{dt}=0$ and equal to the initial value $[E]+[E \cdot S]=[E]_0$).
-The net rate of molecular mending $\frac{d[P]}{dt}$ is obtained by subtracting the damage rate from to the damage regression rate $\frac{d[P]}{dt}=q(t)-r[P]$, meaning that the regression rate can be modeled as:
+Since the source term $r$ in the substrate kinetics is the rate of SLD production, it connects the enzymatic process with Jung's model.
+Under a quasi-steady state approximation, the enzyme-substrate complex is assumed to be constant $\frac{d[E \cdot S]}{dt}=0$.
+Accordingly, after upregulation, the total enzyme concentration remains constant ($\frac{d[E]}{dt}=0$) and equal to the initial value ($[E]+[E \cdot S]=[E]_0$).
+Under these conditions, the equation for the concentration of impaired molecules (substrate) reads